axibase/atsd-use-cases/How To/Marathon/Launch/README.md

 ![](Images/Test.png)

 Confirm the test was successfully completed.
-If the test fails, there was an error in the Sandbox command you used earlier.
+If the test fails, there was an error in the *sandbox* command you used earlier.
 Stop the Collector and ATSD and begin the process again from the beginning.

 ![](Images/Test%20Complete.png)